July 16th 2019

 I’ve been asked to cover some pretty stomach-churning articles over the years - ones on pubic lice and runny bowel movements immediately come to mind (it’s a glamourous life) - but this is probably the piece that’s really put my gag reflex to the test.
-It’s on trypophobia, or a fear of clusters of rounded shapes, which until recently, I didn’t know I had.
+It’s on trypophobia, or fear of clusters of rounded shapes, which until recently, I didn’t know I had, or even knew existed.

 Let me explain, I’ve always been slightly repelled by images of collections of holes like you’d find on a cut open pomegranate or a piece of coral or honeycomb.
 The only thing is, I never realised that there was a name for it until I Googled it one day and saw pages upon pages of blogs and articles with people’s first-hand experiences of having it and the various ways that it affects their day-to-day lives.
 Triggers are everywhere - from kitchens to bathrooms and TV screens.
 In fact, American Horror Story came under fire recently for upsetting sufferers by using images of body parts and clowns photo-edited with holes to promote a previous season.

 Although it’s not clinically recognised as a mental health condition, it’s still to be taken seriously, says psychologist and author of The Shrinkology Solution, Dr Meg Arroll, (who has trypophobia herself).
 “If the sight of specific stimuli (in this case, clustering of holes in specific formation) causes someone to experience symptoms of anxiety, panic attacks and/or leads them to avoid certain activities, this phobia could certainly be viewed as a notable psychological phenomenon.”

 She points to a 2013 University of Essex study, where 16 per cent of participants reported adverse sensations when presented with triggering images.
 “It is therefore likely that trypophobia is under-reported in the general public and psychological or mental health services.”